 Mariann Byerwalter, 51, is Chairman of JDN Corporate Advisory LLC.
 She was Vice President of Business Affairs and Chief Financial Officer of Stanford University from 1996 to 2001.
 Ms. Byerwalter was Executive Vice President of America First Eureka Holdings, Inc. ("AFEH") and EurekaBank from 1988 to January 1996.
-Ms. Byerwalter was Chief Financial Officer and Chief Operating Officer of AFEH, and Chief Financial Officer of EurekaBank from 1983 to January 1996.
-Ms. Byerwalter was Chief Financial Officer of BankAmerica Corporation and its venture capital subsidiary from 1984 to 1987.
+Ms. Byerwalter was Chief Financial Officer and Chief Operating Officer of AFEH, and Chief Financial Officer of EurekaBank from 1993 to January 1996.
+She was an officer of BankAmerica Corporation and its venture capital subsidiary from 1984 to 1987.
 She served as Vice President and Executive Assistant to the President of Bank of America and was a Vice President in the bank's Corporate Planning and Development Department.
-She was also on the Stanford Board of Trustees from 1992 to 1996 and was re-appointed to such in 2002.
+She was also on the Stanford Board of Trustees from 1992 to 1996 and was reappointed to such in 2002.
 Ms. Byerwalter currently serves on the board of directors of LookSmart, Inc., Redwood Trust, Inc., SRI International, the PMI Group Inc., the Stanford Hospital and Clinics, the Lucile Packard Children's Hospital and certain investment companies affiliated with Charles Schwab Corporation.